smolijar/gitwiki-thesis/src/implementation/routes.md

     The Next.js application sets the document location to match the URL alias.
     However, this is just a visual facade for the client.
     All the communication with the server is handled via the former property, the `href`.
-    The FE will prompt the server for the e.g. `repo/tree?name=foo&ref=master&path=src`, no matter the alias.
+    The FE prompts the server for the e.g. `repo/tree?name=foo&ref=master&path=src`, no matter the alias.

 This of course leads to a problem.
 If the user gets to the aliased URL not via the client navigation, but for instance by opening a shared link, the server responds with 404.